andredarcie/my-life-data/data/games/sexta-gamer.md

 1. Journey
 2. Minecraft
 3. The Elder Scrolls V: Skyrim
-4. StarCraft II: Wings of Liberty
+4. The Last of Us Part II
-5. Grand Theft Auto V (GTA V)
+5. The Legend of Zelda: Tears of the Kingdom
-6. The Witcher 3: Wild Hunt
+6. Grand Theft Auto V (GTA V)
-7. Half-Life 2
+7. The Witcher 3: Wild Hunt
-8. The Legend of Zelda: Tears of the Kingdom
+8. Half-Life 2
 9. Disco Elysium
-10. The Last of Us Part II
+4. StarCraft II: Wings of Liberty

 Diguifi
 1. The Legend of Zelda: Tears of the Kingdom